Articles on: Content Creation, Design & Layout

 Remove Posts From Main Blog Page: Any posts you add to this category won’t be shown on your blog homepage unless they are included in another visible category.
 The category name, however, will show in the category menu on your blog homepage.

-Hide From Crawlers: Check this box to add a “noindex” meta tag to the category’s post list.
+Hide From Search Engines: Check this box to add a “noindex” meta tag to the category’s post list.
 This ensures that the category page itself will not be indexed by crawlers.
-Note that if you want posts within this category to not be indexed, you’ll have to assign the “noindex” meta tag to each post individually in the post editor.
+Note that this does not affect the posts within the category.
+If you want a post left out of search results, either assign it only to private categories, or check Hide From Crawlers on the post itself in the post editor.

 Heading Description: Enter a brief category description here to have it displayed at the top of the category page.